 At the same time, it's worth reviewing the legal skills the firm may need in future.
 In smaller firms and firms with specialist practice areas, there may not always be someone with the right expertise to take over when a lawyer leaves.

-Exposure to management opportunities helps each lawyer develop new skills and demonstrate aptitude for future leadership.
+Exposure to management opportunities helps each lawyer develop new skills and demonstrate an aptitude for future leadership.
 For example, a lawyer might join the team dealing with a particular issue (eg recruitment or marketing) and be given responsibility for managing more junior employees.

 From an early stage, all lawyers should be involved in opportunities to attend client meetings and networking events.
-Each lawyer should also be given a mentor from within the partnership to help guide their development.
+Each lawyer should also be given a mentor from within the partnership, to help guide their development.

 Both partners and the lawyers they manage should be incentivised to make this process work.
 Compensation schemes should be designed to recognise the importance of activities other than billable hours and encourage partners to share development opportunities.
 Make management activities, training and development a core part of each lawyer's personal reviews.